 The Follett Bridge on State Forest Road: Restoration complete 2020

-The Stone Arch Bridge on State Forest Road was fully restored in June 2020.
-Certified Stonemason Michael Weitzner used dry stone masonry techniques similar to those used by James Otis Follett, the original builder.
-A lead grant of $ 7,000 from The Windham Foundation, another smaller grant, designated gifts, funds from Townshend’s Stone Arch Bridge Reserve, and in-kind gifts of labor and materials from the Town Highway Department, Townshend Cemetery Commission, and community members completed the $ 18,000 budget.
+THS joined with the community in celebrating the successful completion of this first phase of its Stone Arch Bridge Preservation Project.
+Certified Stone Mason Michael Weitzner, using dry stone masonry techniques similar to those employed by the original builder James Otis Follett, finished the project by the end of June.
+The restoration was supported by a lead grant of $7,000 from The Windham Foundation, another smaller grant, designated gifts, funds from Townshend's stone arch bridge reserve and in-kind gifts of labor and materials from the Town Highway Department, Townshend Cemetery Commission, and community members.

-The West Townshend Stone Arch Bridge: Townshend voters approved an additional $ 50,000 by Australian Ballot on March Town Meeting Day.
+West Townshend Stone Arch Bridge: Townshend voters approved $ 50,000 more on March Town Meeting Day.

 This most recent appropriation brings the total raised for the project to $ 220,343 ($188,000 committed by Town voters and $ 32,343 in gifts raised by THS.)
 How much the original project estimate of $ 283,000 will increase after an update and review by Certified Stonemason Michael Weisner, remains unknown at this time.
 It is likely that project expenses going forward will be divided into three areas: 1) restoration of the bridge itself 2) grading, draining, and repaving the surface and 3) purchasing and installing parapets/guardrails.
 The filing of a VTRANS Small Structures Grant application by the Town for the West Townshend Stone Arch Bridge has been tabled for the foreseeable future in lieu of the Town’s using that grant to fund other emergency road projects.